Async/await is here!

 task.resume()

-Unfortunately, the await-able methods on URLSession don’t return a task anymore, since they just return the thing you want, in an async fashion:
+don’t return a task anymore, since they just return the thing you want, in an async fashion:

 func data(from url: URL, delegate: URLSessionTaskDelegate? = nil) async throws -> (Data, URLResponse)

-One would think the URLSessionTaskDelegate would have some affordance that calls you back when new bytes come in, but if that exists, I couldn’t find it.
+would have some affordance that calls you back when new bytes come in, but if that exists, I couldn’t find it.

-However, iOS 15 brings a new API that can be used for this purpose — a byte-by-byte asynchronous for loop that can do something every time a new byte comes in from the network — called AsyncBytes.
+However, iOS 15 brings a new API that can be used for this purpose — a byte-by-byte asynchronous for loop that can do something every time a new byte comes in from the network — called AsyncBytes

 Using it is a little strange, so I wanted to detail my experience using it.
 The first thing I had to do was kick off the request.